davibern/2D-Platform-Unity/README.md

 # 2D-Platform-Unity

- 2D game platform made with Unity (Demo)
+This is a game demo developed with Unity to learn this fantastic tool to make videogames 🙃